codenotary/immubot-slack/README.md

 ## Description

 Immubot for slack is based on [slack/bolt](https://slack.dev/bolt-js/concepts) and listens on message_changed and message_deleted events.
+To ensure message integrity all changes are pushed to [ImmuDB Vault](https://vault.immudb.io/) service

 Key features
  * works with multiple channels (depending on which channel you invite the Immubot)